meeshkan/properties-driven-development-tutorial/ARTICLE.md

     return sorted_dict
 ```

-The `draw` function injected by `composite` can be used to draw values from another generator to derive new data.
-Above, we draw a list of key-value tuples and then insert of key-value pairs into our `SortedDict` (we define `SortedDict` in a moment).
+The `@some.composite` decorator injects the `draw` function into the decorated function definition.
+The `draw` function can be used to sample values from another generator.
+Above, we sample a list of key-value tuples from the `some_key_value_tuples()` generator and then insert those key-value pairs into our `SortedDict`.
+Now `some_sorted_dicts()` is now a data generator generating instances of `SortedDict`.

-While `some_sorted_dicts` defined above generates instances of `SortedDict`, there's a problem: we don't know what data went into creating the sorted dictionary.
-To do that, we'll store the key-value pairs in a standard Python dictionary as follows:
+However, there's a problem: We don't know what data went into creating the sorted dictionary.
+To figure that out, we'll store the key-value pairs in a standard Python dictionary as follows:

 ```python
 # test_sorted_dict.py